 Biogenic gases also differ greatly between themselves.
 They contain either hydrogen or methane as the main combustible component.
 They also contain nitrogen and may fluctuate greatly in their composition.
 This fluctuating composition together with discontinuous occurrence of the gas requires exact monitoring of the heat value as well as precise and rapid control of the amount of air, biogas and other fuels.

-In addition to the SSB swirl burner series or the DDZG steam pressure atomizer series, the SKVG and SKVG-A rotary cup atomizer series can also be used for combustion of biogenic fuels.
+In addition to the SSB swirl burner series or the DDZG steam pressure atomizer series, the ROTONOX rotary cup atomizer series can also be used for combustion of biogenic fuels.
 The TEMINOX GL pressure atomizer series is also suitable for use if light fuel oil will be used in addition to biogas as a second fuel.

 Incidentally, while wood pellets have now become an established biogenic fuel, use of wood dust for the same purpose is generally overlooked.
 However, ground wood can be easily, cleanly and very efficiently used to produce energy.
 The SSB-D swirl burner series is ideal for this purpose: It offers not only especially low emissions and a wide control range, but also the option of utilizing additional fuels.